OmLandge/Payslip-Generator/README.md

 # Payslip Generator

 The Payslip Generator is a web application designed to generate monthly payslips for workers.
-This user-friendly tool streamlines the process of creating, managing, and distributing payslips, making it ideal for small businesses and HR departments.
+This user-friendly tool streamlines the process of distributing payslips, making it ideal for small businesses and HR departments.

 ## Features